ABOUT US

 Laogai Research Foundation

-LRF also works to document and publicize other systemic human rights violations in China, including executions and the harvesting of organs from executed prisoners, the coercive enforcement of China's "one-child" population control policy, and Internet censorship and surveillance.
+• Working to document and publicize other systemic human rights violations in China, including the coercive enforcement of China's "one-child" population control policy and the operation of China’s Internet censorship and surveillance system.
+In furtherance of these efforts, LRF has conducted investigations in China, published reports and books, and provided Congressional testimony;

-LRF serves as an authoritative source for journalists, researchers, politicians, and other human rights organizations on human rights in China generally and the Laogai and forced labor in China specifically.
+LRF serves as an authoritative source for journalists, researchers, politicians, and other human rights organizations seeking information on human rights in China generally and the Laogai System specifically.

 Back to top